-Author: C Smith Revi ewed b y: CAO: a. a radius o osed tower is of the tower from the bour site equal to the heigh nt of the proposed tower, as b.
+a.
+If the proposed tower is located within a Hamlet, to those that are located within a radius of the tower site equal to the height of the proposed tower, as measured from the boundary of the site of the proposed tower's placement; or b.
 If the proposed tower is located outside of a Hamlet, to those that are located adjacent to the site of the proposed tower.